 Read Full Review: Dyson Animal 2 Review

-Dyson’s trademark ball-shaped design keeps vacuum very mobile too, which is great for cleaning dust bunnies around chairs and other obstacles..
-The half-gallon canister can hold all kinds of debris, and offers quick one-click emptying over a trash can so you can get back to work.
+Dyson’s trademark ball-shaped design keeps the vacuum very mobile too, which is great for cleaning dust bunnies around chairs and other obstacles.
+The half-gallon canister can hold all kinds of debris and offers quick one-click emptying over a trash can so you can get back to work.
 This and the best mop make a home clean.

 Award: BEST CORDLESS

 WHY WE LIKE IT: This cordless vac with a low profile can fit nearly anywhere and saves a ton of time on smaller cleaning projects.
 It’s the ideal choice for those with smaller homes!

 One of the best cordless vacuums we’ve reviewed, the Lynx has a better range and convenience.
 Plus, models like this Linx pick have extra-low profiles for getting around objects.
 The vac functions with a removable lithium-ion battery that you charge between projects.
 There’s a battery meter right on the front of the vac to let you know how much charge is left: To make the most of the battery charge, Hoover has what it calls “Windfunnel” technology, which is a tightly sealed, well-designed containment system designed to increase suction so you’re ready for bigger messes.